airbus-cert/skyblue.team/content/posts/ttd.md

 That's why sandbox automation is among the most critical incoming work in this *TTD* journey.

-I started to desing [autottd](https://github.com/atxr/autottd), an *AWS* prototype that would automate the recording of a sample inside an EC2 instance.
+I started to build [autottd](https://github.com/atxr/autottd), an *AWS* prototype that would automate the recording of a sample inside an EC2 instance.

 ![autottd scheme](/images/ttd/autottd.png)